Space Zap

 Space Zap is a space-themed fixed shooter arcade video game developed by Game-A-Tron and licensed to Midway Manufacturing in 1980.
-Space Zap shipped in three form factors: standard upright, cocktail, and Bally's Mini-Myte reduced size cabinet.
-The player controls the defenses of an immobile base at screen center.
-The base is attacked from four sides, and the player must rapidly press one of four corresponding buttons to fire in the direction of an incoming attacker.
+The player controls the defenses of an immobile base in the center of the screen which is attacked from the top, bottom, left, and right.
+Pressing one of four oversized buttons moves the gun in the corresponding direction.
+A fifth button fires.
+Space Zap shipped in three form factors: standard upright, cocktail, and a "Mini-Myte" reduced size cabinet.

 An official port of Space Zap for the Bally Astrocade was released in 1981 as Space Fortress.